| | |

 Puebla, Mexico

-Puebla is a two hour bus ride away.
-You can explore Puebla on a day trip from Mexico City, but it really deserves at least a two-night stay to explore it’s Baroque architecture, talavera tiles and it’s regional cuisine, especially it’s mole poblano.
-And just a 15 minute ride away is Cholula, a pueblo magico.
+Puebla is a two-hour bus ride away.
+You can explore Puebla on a day trip from Mexico City, but it really deserves at least a two-night stay to explore its Baroque architecture, Talavera tiles and it’s regional cuisine, especially its mole poblano.
+And just a 15-minute ride away is Cholula, a pueblo magico.
 Visit in the morning on a clear day to view the church on the hill framed by the volcano Popocatépetl.
-(We did not get to see it on a clear day)
+(We did not get to see it on a clear day).

 Other magical towns nearby are Cuernavaca and Taxco known for their silver mining.
 Monarch butterflies migrate to their winter home in the forests of Central Mexico just a couple of hours away from Mexico City.
 Day trips can be taken to any of these UNESCO World Heritage Sites and nature preserves.
 Check out Viator.com to see what tours they offer or take the bus from to some nearby cities to explore on your own.